Socioeconomics Reduced Role in Autism Diagnosis

 "As knowledge has spread about autism, information is now more evenly distributed across different kinds of communities," said Peter S. Bearman, the Cole Professor of the Social Sciences at Columbia University and the Director of the Paul F. Lazarsfeld Center for the Social Sciences, who coauthored the study, which appears in the April issue of the American Sociological Review.

-The study examines birth and diagnostic records for all children born in California between 1992 and 2000 in conjunction with individual and community-level data such as parental wealth, parental education, and neighborhood property value.
+The study examines birth and diagnostic records for all children born in California between 1992 and 2000 with individual and community-level data such as parental wealth, parental education, and neighborhood property value.
 All children were followed from the time of birth until June 2006 to allow ample time for diagnosis.
 As the disorder became increasingly well-known, the average age of autism diagnosis fell from 5.9 among those children born in 1992 to 3.8 for those born in 2000.

 "At the height of rising prevalence, which involved children born between 1992 and 1995, kids whose parents had fewer economic resources simply weren't diagnosed as often as wealthier children"wealthier kids were 20 to 40% more likely than poorer children to be diagnosed," said study coauthor Marissa D. King, an assistant professor of Organizational Behavior at Yale University's School of Management

 Overall, of the 4,906,926 million children born in California between 1992 and 2000, 18,731 or.38% were diagnosed with autism.
 The prevalence of autism among the 1992 through 2000 California birth cohorts increased significantly, from 29 per 10,000 in 1992 to 49 per 10,000 in 2000.

-"And, as more and more people are diagnosed with autism and the disorder becomes more central to thinking about child development in everyday discourse, the information about who might have autism is more evenly distributed across the whole state no matter where people live.
+"And, as more and more people are diagnosed with autism and the disorder becomes more central to thinking about child development in everyday discourse, the information about who might have autism is more evenly distributed across the whole state, regardless of where people live.
 So, the differences across communities and by social class are less than they used to be."

-"We know that parents talking to each other about navigating the service system and talking to each other about how to understand developmental dynamics are really strongly associated with increased autism diagnoses," Bearman said.
+"We know that parents talking to each other about navigating the service system and talking to each other about how to understand developmental dynamics are strongly associated with increased autism diagnoses," Bearman said.
 "The guess is that in wealthier neighborhoods, there are more opportunities for parents to be talking to each other at parks, schools, and other focal points."

 According to the study, on average among children born between 1992 and 2000, a child from a poor family that lived in a more affluent neighborhood was close to 250% more likely than a child from an equally disadvantaged family living in a poorer neighborhood to be diagnosed with autism.

-The study also found that when autism cases were split by severity, a striking pattern was revealed less severe cases were disproportionately found in wealthier and more educated neighborhoods.
+The study also found that when autism cases were split by severity, a striking pattern was revealed, less severe cases were disproportionately found in wealthier and more educated neighborhoods.
 Among kids born in 1992, the odds of children with less-severe symptoms being diagnosed was 90% higher if they lived in a wealthy neighborhood.
 By the end of the study, that percentage had decreased by half, to 45%.

 "Less severe cases, the kids who are the highest functioning, can often slip underneath the diagnostic radar in less affluent communities where the diagnostic resources are not as established," Bearman said.
-"If you're less severe, you might not be diagnosed because you don't seem to have a profound disability so you're just thought to be a weird kid."
+"If you're less severe, you might not be diagnosed because you don't seem to have a profound disability, so you're just thought to be a weird kid."

 "I think you would like to reduce health disparities," he said.
-"So, in order to reduce the health disparity or really the service disparity we would need to allocate more resources to increase ascertainment to get children into treatment."
+"So, to reduce the health disparity or really the service disparity, we would need to allocate more resources to increase ascertainment to get children into treatment."

-"Since California has a state-wide program dedicated to serving kids with developmental disorders, it is likely that the inequalities in autism diagnoses are greater in other states," King said.
+"Since California has a statewide program dedicated to serving kids with developmental disorders, it is likely that the inequalities in autism diagnoses are greater in other states," King said.

-About the American Sociological Association and the American Sociological Review
+American Sociological Association and American Sociological Review

-The American Sociological Association (www.asanet.org), founded in 1905, is a non-profit membership association dedicated to serving sociologists in their work, advancing sociology as a science and profession, and promoting the contributions to and use of sociology by society.
+The American Sociological Association, founded in 1905, is a non-profit membership association dedicated to serving sociologists in their work, advancing sociology as a science and profession, and promoting the contributions to and use of sociology by society.
 The American Sociological Review is the ASA's flagship journal.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative reviews, exclusive stories and how-tos.
+You can connect with us on social media such as X.com and our Facebook page.

 Cite This Page (APA): American Sociological Association.
 (2011, April 11).
 Socioeconomics Reduced Role in Autism Diagnosis.
 Disabled World.
-Retrieved September 19, 2021 from www.disabled-world.com/health/neurology/autism/socioeconomics.php
+Retrieved February 21, 2024 from www.disabled-world.com/health/neurology/autism/socioeconomics.php